⌘K

 B Locrian scale

-Locrian is rare as a tonal centre because of its diminished tonic, but it is essential for understanding modal theory and shows up in metal and avant-garde jazz.
-Built on the root B, the scale takes on the specific colour and pitch range of that key — making it especially useful in genres and registers where B is a comfortable tonal centre.
+Locrian is rare as a tonal centre because of that diminished tonic, but you need to know it for modal theory.
+Shows up in metal and avant-garde jazz.
+Built on the root B, the scale takes on the specific colour and pitch range of that key - making it especially useful in genres and registers where B is a comfortable tonal centre.

 B Locrian on the piano